Powell says he sees ‘moderate’ risk from corporate debt

 Improvements in banking regulation, such as annual stress tests for the nation’s biggest banks, have allowed regulators to make sure banks are in a position to withstand even a serious economic downturn, he said.

-Powell’s speech focused on bank regulation issues and did not touch on the future course of interest rates.
+Powell’s speech focused on bank regulation issues rather than the Fed’s interest rate policies.
 After raising its key policy rate four times last year, the Fed has left the rate unchanged this year and is projecting no rates hikes for all of 2019.

 However, President Donald Trump, seeking to ensure a strong economy going into the 2020 presidential election, has been pressuring the Fed to start cutting rates.
 While some economists believe the central bank may begin reducing rates later this year, other analysts think the more likely outcome is no rate changes for the entire year.